 - Postgraduate students shall be offered additional or separate assessment tasks designed to acknowledge the different expectations, learning styles, prior knowledge (or lack of prior knowledge) and life experiences of post graduate students.

-It shall be the responsibility of the Academic in Charge to ensure that undergraduate and postgraduate level students enrolled in a class taught in parallel do not devalue the learning experience of the other level.
+It shall be the responsibility of the Academic in Charge to ensure that students enrolled in a class taught in parallel do not devalue the learning experience of the other level.